-At initial implementation time, you can select and assign the teaming and failover policy on each port group for each required VxRail network.
+At the time of initial implementation, you can select and assign the teaming and failover policy on each port group for each required VxRail network.
 The following load-balancing policies are supported for VxRail clusters:

-- Route based on the originating virtual port—After the virtual-distributed switch selects a virtual machine or VMkernel adapter uplink, it always forwards traffic through that uplink.
-This option makes a simple selection that is based on the available physical uplinks.
+- Route based on the originating virtual port—After the virtual distributed switch selects an uplink for a virtual machine or VMkernel adapter, it always forwards traffic through the same uplink.
+This option makes a simple selection based on the available physical uplinks.
 However, this policy does not attempt to load balance based on network traffic.

 - Use explicit failover order—Always use the highest order uplink that passes failover detection criteria from the active adapters.
-No load-balancing is performed with this option.
+Load-balancing is not performed with this option.

 - Route based on physical NIC load—The virtual switch monitors network traffic and attempts to adjust overloaded uplinks by moving traffic to another uplink.
 This option does use additional resources to track network traffic.

-VxRail applies a default teaming and failover policy configuration that is based on the following rules:
+VxRail applies a default teaming and failover policy configuration based on the following rules:

 If the Ethernet adapters targeted to support vSAN support RDMA, the following teaming policies are supported:

 - Route based on source MAC hash